Bug #1952

 Commit above says GGSN is responsible to reply to SLAAC request?

-* link-local: "fe80::IfId", where IfId is the Interface-Identifier received during Pdp Context Resp and which can be used to communicate with the nearest router (the GGSN).
+received during Pdp Context Resp and which can be used to communicate

-Updated by pablo 1 day ago
+Updated by pablo 4 months ago

-There are two possible ways to represent this to the netlink user (control plane): 1. allow a single tunnel / TEID to have both a (inner) v4 address and a (inner) v6 prefix, not just one of the two, or 2. allow the creation of two tunnels with identical TEID but different address families
+1. allow a single tunnel / TEID to have both a (inner) v4 address and a (inner) v6 prefix, not just one of the two, or

 I will go for option number 2, it is more flexible since it also covered for the SLAAC case.

-Updated by pespin about 22 hours ago
+Updated by pespin 4 months ago

 Hi Pablo,